Your Compassionate Consultant for Pediatric Sleep in Denver!

 Yes, as long as his symptoms are under control and he’s comfortable.

-No. My policy is to get payment in full at the time of the consultation.
-I’m happy to invoice you in installments prior to our consultation, but again, complete payment must be received by the time we have our consult.
+No. The Rocky Mountain Sleeping Baby policy is to get payment in full at the time of the consultation.
+We are happy to invoice you in installments prior to our consultation, but again, complete payment must be received by the time we have our consult.

 Thursday night works really well for most families!
 You can get into the groove of your plan before the weekend starts.
 Friday night is a close second.

-A night nurse comes in to provide sleep to the parents through nighttime interaction with baby.
-Often, night nurses will do everything possible to get and keep your baby sleeping such as feedings, rocking, bouncing etc. When the night nurse is done, you are still left with a baby who doesn’t sleep well.
+A night nurse comes in to provide sleep to the parents through nighttime interaction with your baby.
+Often, night nurses will do everything possible to get and keep your baby sleeping such as feedings, rocking, bouncing, etc. When the night nurse is done, you are still left with a baby who doesn’t sleep well.
 Night nannies serve a great purpose but our services just look different.

-As a sleep consultant, I come in and teach you, the parent, how to teach your child the skills of sleep for the long term.
+As sleep consultants, we come in and teach you, the parent, how to teach your child the skills of sleep for the long term.
 You get to experience the benefits of teaching your child to sleep for years to come!